Clan Rising

 David Robert Coleman, OBE

-The Alderley Edge railway-clerk's son who anchored the BBC's *Grandstand* for twenty years from 1958, presented every Olympic Games on British television from Rome 1960 to Sydney 2000, chaired *A Question of Sport* through the 1980s, and gave his name to *Colemanballs*, the *Private Eye* column that collected commentators' on-air slips of the tongue.
+The Alderley Edge railway-clerk's son who anchored the BBC's Grandstand for twenty years, presented every Olympic Games on British television from Rome 1960 to Sydney 2000, and chaired A Question of Sport.

-David Robert Coleman was born at the small village of Alderley Edge in north-east Cheshire on 26 April 1926, only son of Frederick Coleman, a London Midland and Scottish Railway clerk at the Crewe goods yard, and Mary Williams.
-The household was the standard working-railway-family pattern of post-1918 north Cheshire: the father commuting to Crewe daily on the Stockport line, the family living in a two-up two-down terrace on Brook Lane, the boy schooled at the Manchester High School of Commerce in Stretford on a county scholarship to thirteen.
-He left school at sixteen in 1942 to work as a junior reporter on the Stockport Express, was called up at eighteen in 1944, served two years in the Royal Marines on the Mediterranean fleet at Trieste through 1945 and 1946, and came home in 1947 to take up his old reporter's post at the Stockport paper.
+David Robert Coleman was born at Alderley Edge in north-east Cheshire on 26 April 1926, only son of a railway clerk at the Crewe goods yard.
+He left school at sixteen to work as a junior reporter on the Stockport Express, served two years in the Royal Marines, and came home in 1947 to his old reporter's post.

-The BBC's Manchester regional office recruited him to the new BBC North television service in 1954 as the regional sports presenter.
-He moved to BBC Television Centre at Wood Lane, west London, in 1958 on the launch of *Grandstand*, the new four-and-a-half-hour Saturday-afternoon sports magazine programme that the BBC had been planning as the corporate response to ITV's threatened sports-coverage roll-out.
-He took the *Grandstand* anchor's chair for the first time on 11 October 1958 and held it for twenty seasons through to 1978, the longest single tenure of any *Grandstand* presenter.
-The format the programme worked on (live-cut between race meetings, football matches, athletics meetings, the Saturday-evening *Final Score* football-results sequence) was Coleman-Coleman-architected through the first decade and became the model of every subsequent Saturday-afternoon sports-magazine programme on British television.
+The BBC's Manchester office recruited him to its new North television service in 1954, and in 1958 he moved to London for the launch of Grandstand, the four-and-a-half-hour Saturday-afternoon sports programme.
+He took the anchor's chair on 11 October 1958 and held it for twenty seasons, the longest tenure of any Grandstand presenter, and the live-cut format he helped architect became the model of every Saturday-afternoon sports programme on British television since.

 Achievements